Skip to main content

 All in-memory caching

-For optimal performance, We recommend that you scale your cache size to approach 100% of cache hits.
+For optimal performance, we recommend that you scale your cache size to approach 100% of cache hits.
 This depends on the nature of your dataset and data pipeline, and is ideal for smaller datasets that are relatively static.
+To achieve this, set a large cache size and a long or infinite expiration.

 For details about cache configuration options, see Configuring AVS.